fullerjamesr/uchicago-spa-docs/negative_stain.rst

 #.
 Once cooled enough to do so safely, filter the solution through a 0.2 μm syringe filter.
 #.
 Store at 4C in a vessel totally protected by light, e.g. wrapped in aluminum foil.

-Discard the stain if you see any precipitate or brown discoloration (it's not salvageable after this point).
+Discard the stain if you see any precipitate or brown discoloration (it's not salvageable after this point, filtering it again won't rescue it).
 Uranyl acetate typically lasts for months to a year, uranyl formate for a few days to a week.

 What grids?
 Negative stain edition